Today you're going to learn all the potential benefits of CBD and CBD oil.

 14. CBD Could Help with Symptoms of Huntington's Disease (HD)

-Huntington's disease (HD) is a devastating neurodegenerative disease that begins with choreic movements and goes on to include serious motor, behavioral and cognitive alterations.
+Huntington’s disease is a neurodegenerative disease that begins with involuntary, jerky movements.
+It progresses into serious motor, behavioral, and cognitive alterations.

-Studies have shown that CBD has neuroprotective effects in rat models of HD.
+Studies have shown that CBD has neuroprotective effects in rat models of HD (27).

-However, a clinical study done on 15 HD patients showed that 10 mg/kg/day of CBD ingested orally for 6 weeks was safe, but did not affect the severity of the chorea and other symptoms of the disease.
+But a clinical study with 15 HD patients showed that 10 mg/kg/day CBD ingested orally for 6 weeks had no positive effect.
+It was safe, but did not affect the severity of the chorea and other symptoms of the disease (28).

-Further studies should show whether changes in doses or duration of use has a different effect.
+Maybe changes in doses or duration of use have a different effect.

 15. CBD Could Help with Primary Lateral Sclerosis (PLS)

-Although there are no clinical studies, a case study found that a 40-year old PLS-patient effectively self-medicated with CBD oil to treat spasticity symptoms.
+There are no clinical studies that looked at the effects of CBD on PLS.
+But a case study found a 40-year old PLS-patient effectively self-medicated with CBD oil to treat spasticity symptoms (29).

 16. CBD Could Help with Amyotrophic Lateral Sclerosis (ALS)

-Although further research is needed, one recent study found that an oromucosal spray containing both THC and CBD in a 1:1 ratio significantly reduced spasticity in ALS patients.
+A recent study found an oral spray containing both THC and CBD in a 1:1 ratio reduced spasticity in ALS patients (30).

 17. CBD can Improve Symptoms Associated with Dystonia up to 50%